misiektoja/instagram_monitor/README.md

 To minimize any chance of detection, make sure to follow the best practices outlined below.

-<a id="sign-in-using-session-mode-with-firefox-cookies"></a>
+<a id="sign-in-using-session-mode-with-browser-cookies"></a>
-### Sign In Using Session Mode with Firefox Cookies
+### Sign In Using Session Mode with Browser Cookies

-Use your Firefox web browser to log in, ensuring the session looks natural and consistent to Instagram.
-Follow instructions described [here](#option-3-session-login-using-firefox-cookies-recommended)
+Use your web browser (Firefox, Chrome, Brave or Chromium) to log in, ensuring the session looks natural and consistent to Instagram.
+Follow instructions described [here](#option-3-session-login-using-browser-cookies-recommended)

 <a id="set-the-correct-user-agent"></a>
 ### Set the Correct User-Agent

-Always pass the exact web browser user agent string from your Firefox web browser by using `USER_AGENT` configuration option or the `--user-agent` flag.
+Always pass the exact user agent string from the web browser you imported the session from by using `USER_AGENT` configuration option or the `--user-agent` flag.
 This helps maintain device consistency during automated actions.
 Follow instructions described [here](#user-agent)

 <a id="use-the-human-mode"></a>
 ### Use the Human Mode